-Five years ago I was invited to give the Tanner Lectures on Human Values at Stanford.
+Some time ago I delivered the Tanner Lectures on Human Values at Stanford University.
 These lectures marked an important moment for me on the long and ongoing trajectory that has joined my lived experience to my scholarship and my politics.
-Entitled "Racial Stigma, Mass Incarceration, and American Values," the lectures brimmed with moral passion and what I hope was seen to be rigorous analysis.
+"Racial Stigma, Mass Incarceration, and American Values," was the title for a pair of lectures that brimmed with moral passion and what I hope was seen to be rigorous analysis.
 The lectures asserted what I have said here today - that the number of black men incarcerated in U.S. prisons and jails reflects the social dishonor to which African Americans are still subject today, a dishonor with roots in our history of slavery.
 I have not recounted the substance of that argument at any length here.
 My talk along with some commentaries was published as a small book by M.I.T.
-Press in 2008.
-What I wish to declare, here at the Kennedy School this Monday afternoon and speaking only for myself, is that I have, indeed, committed my life to doing something about this.
-In addition to teaching and writing, I have testified before Congress and helped launch a study of the causes and consequences of high rates of incarceration in the United States, now proceeding under the auspices of the National Academy of Sciences.
+Press.
+What I wish to declare, here at the august gathering on this fine Wednesday afternoon, thousands of miles away from home and speaking only for myself, is that I have, indeed, committed my life to doing something about this.
+That is how this particular black American intellectual has chosen to react to the spectacle of racialized mass incarceration in my native land.

+In addition to teaching and writing, I have testified before Congress and helped launch a study of the causes and consequences of high rates of incarceration in the United States that was recently completed under the auspices of the National Academy of Sciences, and empaneled a group of experts to explore these questions with the aid of the American Academy of Arts and Sciences.
 I see this work as discharging a personal responsibility.
 This issue has propelled me once again into a role I have flirted with throughout my career - that of public intellectual.
-Of course, as an economist my work is to crunch numbers (or, at least to be on intimately familiar terms with the labors of those who do.)
-But what the numbers have revealed has triggered my moral outrage.
+Of course, as an economist my primary work is to crunch numbers (or, at least to be on intimately familiar terms with the labors of those who do.)
+But, what those numbers have revealed has triggered my moral outrage.
 In this, I make no apologies.
-Crunching numbers is not all there is to the intellectual life.
-I am determined to reach beyond science and policy analysis, and within the limits of my abilities to address deeper questions.
+Mathematical modelling is not all there is to the intellectual life.
+I am now determined to reach beyond science and policy analysis, and within the limits of my abilities to address deeper questions.
 My journey to the issue of prisons has taken unlikely twists and turns.
 It has involved not just the courthouse and the jailhouse, but my many years as a conservative pundit.
 It has included a religious rebirth followed by a repudiation of that religion, and then, as if to prove that God has a sense of humor, a re-embrace of it again.
-And it has brought me, finally, to the far left of the political spectrum.
+And it has brought me, finally, further to the left of the political spectrum than I would ever have imagined possible.